You are currently on Hearing Direct UK

 At Hearing Direct we pride ourselves on giving our customers the most affordable option when buying hearing aids privately.

-Our delivery time is 24hrs from the time you place your order.
 Most of our hearing aids can be adjusted to fit your audiogram.
 If you don't have one already you can take our online hearing test which only takes 3 minutes and you get your result immediately.
 Our qualified audiologist is on hand to give you any advice you need when selecting your hearing aid.

 Many high street specialists sell hearing aids as well.
 When you book an appointment with a high street store, a professional hearing aid dispenser will test your hearing.
 They will recommend which hearing aid will best suit your needs.
 These stores have high overheads and therefore the cost is generally higher than buying online.
 You can end up paying considerably more for a hearing aid you can get through the NHS or very cheaply through Hearing Direct.